Pacific Access Category Resident Visa

 Pacific Access Category Resident Visa ballot results

-If you are selected from the ballot and you meet the requirements, we will email you an invitation to apply (ITA) with further information.
+If you are selected from the ballot and you meet the requirements, we will email you an invitation to apply with further information.

 You have 8 months to complete your application for a Pacific Access Category Resident Visa from the date of your invitation.